 - 1 tbsp cocoa powder heaping

 - 1/2 cup salted butter

-- 1/4 cup Red Diamond Coffee
+- 1/4 cup Red Diamond coffee

-- 1-2 teaspoons vanilla
+- 1-2 tsp vanilla extract

-- Use a wooden skewer or fork to poke holes all in top of cake while it is still in the bundt pan.
-Pour hot sauce all over cake and allow to cool completely before turning cake out onto a serving platter.
+- Use a wooden skewer or fork to poke holes all in the top of the cake while it is still in the bundt cake pan.
+Pour the hot sauce all over the cake and allow it to cool completely before turning the cake out onto a serving platter.

 I have measured out my life with coffee spoons.

 ~T. S. Elliot